DigitalPublishingToolkit/PL-Manual-2016-2017/md/01_mainbody.md

 ------

 ##<span id="about">ABOUT</span>
-Welcome to [PublishingLab](http://publishinglab.org), this section tells you a bit about who we are, who our interns are and who our partners are.
+Welcome to the [PublishingLab](http://publishinglab.org), this section tells you a bit about who we are, who our interns are and who our partners are.
 You will also find an overview of what we do.

 ###<span id="whoarewe">WHO ARE WE</span>
-The PublishingLab is an applied research lab in the field of hybrid publishing working at the intersection of publishing and digital technology, both in print and digitally <!-- Silvio: and on screen -->.
-We are part of the Amsterdam Creative Industries Network (ACIN), Create-IT research center and the Amsterdam University of Applied Sciences.
+The PublishingLab is an applied research lab in the field of hybrid publishing working at the intersection of publishing and digital technology, both in print and on screen.
+We are part of the Amsterdam Creative Industries Network (ACIN) and the Amsterdam University of Applied Sciences.
 The world of digital publishing has been growing steadily for several years.
 The arrival of tablets and smartphones has accelerated these developments, and today it is impossible to imagine a media landscape without e-books, newspaper apps, and digital magazines.
 Digitalization is turning the field upside down!
 This is where the PublishingLab comes in.

 The PublishingLab is part of [ACIN](http://www.amsterdamcreativeindustries.com), the national talent, knowledge and business network for creative industry and digital technology.
 ACIN was founded by the Amsterdam University of Applied Sciences, the Amsterdam School of the Arts and Inholland University of Applied Sciences.
-ACIN currently hosts 11 other labs such as Art&Technology lab, Fashion&Technology lab, Gamelab, etc. PublishingLab is based in Benno Premselahuis, at the School of Design & Communication from the Amsterdam University of Applied Sciences.
+ACIN currently hosts eleven other labs such as Art&Technology lab, Fashion&Technology lab, Gamelab, etc. PublishingLab is based in Benno Premselahuis, at the School of Design & Communication from the Amsterdam University of Applied Sciences.
 Students, teachers and researchers work together on applied research with the creative industries and the ICT sector.
-The results will be used in curriculum development and for consulting the industry.
-Together with the [Institute of Network Cultures](http://networkcultures.org) (INC), PublishingLab is located on the Amstel Campus Amsterdam.
+The results will be used in curriculum development and consulting the industry.
+Together with the [Institute of Network Cultures](http://networkcultures.org) (INC), PublishingLab is located on the Amstelcampus Amsterdam.

 ###<span id="whoourinternsare">WHO OUR INTERNS ARE</span>
 PublishingLab works with students from different backgrounds, offering a wide range of opportunities to its students – from experimenting with digital publishing workflows to testing user interface design.
 We like to work with students who don’t give up easily; who like experimenting with text, typography, code, (moving) images and the opportunities that digital media provide.
 We work with students with design, hacking, writing and many other skills; the teams are multidisciplinary and selected to fit the needs of the project.
 We’re looking for motivated people who respond to opportunities and challenges intelligently, creatively and want to push the boundaries of hybrid publishing.